FAQs

 • Lunch aids/playground supervisors pulling students in hallways one hour before and after lunch

-• Classroom teacher pulling a few students in small moments (small-Group/intervention time, independent reading time, during centers, etc.) throughout the day
+• Classroom teacher pulling a few students in small moments (small-group/intervention time, independent reading time, during centers, etc.) throughout the day

 • Specials teachers with extra free periods to instruct Once